COVID-19 – Pregnancy Advice

 *Click Here* for more information about stopping germs from spreading.

-If someone has a high temperature (above 37.8) and/or a ‘new’ and persistent cough you should avoid them.
+If someone has a high temperature (38°C or above), a ‘new’ and persistent cough, or loss or change to their sense of smell or taste you should avoid them.
 If this is not possible for example;

 - They are your child - then you should increase hand washing and ensure coughs and sneezes are ‘caught in tissues’, throw tissue away and wash hands.